javajet/learn-scala-by-example/README.md

 - Traits: abstract types used to define and constrain variables
 - Sealed Traits: used to provide enumerations (a.k.a _Algebraic Data Types_)
 - Case Classes: universal templates for objects / variables
-- Use of Pre-conditions & Post-conditions: used to ensure objectds are always configured correctly
+- Use of Pre-conditions & Post-conditions: used to ensure objects are always configured correctly
 - Passing Implicit Parameters: simplify code by automatically injecting state